 The two North Korean fishermen were suspected of fleeing to the South on a fishing boat after killing 16 of their colleagues.
-In defending the decision, South Korea’s Unification Ministry cited concern for the safety of the South Korean public.
+South Korea’s Unification Ministry cited safety concern for the public in its decision to expell the North Koreans.

-The government’s swift expulsion of the North Koreans has also drawn criticism from local human rights groups and experts, who say that Seoul failed to protect the two North Koreans despite a constitutional mandate to do so.
-They also argue that Seoul violated the international convention on torture.
+The government’s swift expulsion of the North Koreans has drawn criticism from human rights experts and groups, who say that Seoul not only failed to protect the two North Koreans despite a constitutional mandate to do so, but violated the international convention on torture.

-The Unification Ministry, however, says the North Korean fishermen are not South Korean nationals governed by local laws and that its actions did not run afoul of international law either.
+But the Unification Ministry maintains the North Korean fishermen are not South Korean nationals governed by local laws and that the expulsion did not violate international law.

 ‘Escapees entitled to protection as S. Korean nationals’

 “First, they didn’t become South Korean nationals since we didn’t see their sincere intentions to defect.
-Hence, our local laws didn’t apply to them,” the ministry’s spokesperson told The Korea Herald.
-“Second, the accused escapees posed a threat to our people’s safety, which led us to the decision to expel them.”
+So, local laws didn’t apply to them,” the ministry’s spokesperson told The Korea Herald.
+“Second, the North Koreans posed a threat to the public safety here, which led to the expulsion.”

-Unification Ministry spokesperson Lee Sang-min holds a press briefing on the deportation of North Korean fishermen at the Government Complex Seoul in downtown Seoul on Nov.
+Unification Ministry spokesperson Lee Sang-min holds a press briefing on the deportation of North Korean fishermen at the Seoul Government Complex on Nov.
 7, 2019.
 (Yonhap)

-The ministry added the North Korean boat was initially fleeing from the South Korean Navy in the East Sea for two days before its seizure.
-That was one of the signs of insincere intentions, it said.
+The ministry added the North Korean boat was initially fleeing from the South Korean Navy in the East Sea for two days before its seizure and that was a sign of insincere intentions.

 International law professor Jhe concurred, saying the government’s role is simply to confirm incoming North Koreans’ intentions to defect, rather than second-guess defection requests.
-Even if defector hopefuls have committed a crime, they are still South Korean nationals, he wrote in local weekly magazine Futurekorea.
+Even if defector hopefuls have committed a crime, they are still South Korean nationals, he added.

-Legal experts assert that the South Korean government should have protected the two escapees pursuant to Article 10 of South Korea’s Constitution, which guarantees the basic rights of its people.
+Legal experts contend that the South Korean government should have protected the two escapees pursuant to Article 10 of the Constitution, which guarantees the basic rights of its people.

-Meanwhile, international law expert Jhe pointed to another shortcoming in Seoul’s handling of the situation, saying, “All incoming escapees wishing to defect to South Korea should be offered a chance to file an objection to a decision from Seoul about their deportation,” Jhe said.
+Meanwhile, international law expert Jhe pointed to another shortcoming in Seoul’s handling of the situation, saying, “All incoming escapees wishing to defect to South Korea should be offered a chance to file an objection to a decision from Seoul about their deportation.”

 Deportation violates international law?

-The ministry pointed to Article 16 of the convention, which states that its provisions are “without prejudice to any international instrument or national law” that relates to “extradition or expulsion.”
+The ministry refers to Article 16 of the convention, which states that its provisions are “without prejudice to any international instrument or national law” that relates to “extradition or expulsion.”
 The ministry, citing its intelligence and the pair’s testimony, said there was no doubt the North Korean pair committed crimes.

-Human rights groups protest against the deportation of North Korean fishermen in front of the Government Complex Seoul in downtown Seoul on Nov.
+Human rights groups protest against the deportation of North Korean fishermen in front of the Seoul Government Complex on Nov.
 12, 2019.
 (Yonhap)

-“You can never assume guilt,” said Joshua Stanton, a Washington-based lawyer who served as a member of the US Army Judge Advocate General’s Corps stationed in South Korea between 1998 and 2002, according to the US government-funded Radio Free Asia on Nov.
+“You can never assume guilt,” said Joshua Stanton, a Washington-based lawyer who served as a member of the US Army Judge Advocate General’s Corps stationed in South Korea between 1998 and 2002, according to Radio Free Asia on Nov.
 7.

 “Arrest them.
 Indict them.
-Give them their day in court,” he said.
+Give them their day in court.”

-Robertson from Human Rights Watch went further, urging Seoul not to give Pyongyang “a completely free pass on human rights issues.”
+Robertson from Human Rights Watch urged Seoul not to give Pyongyang “a complete free pass on human rights issues.”

 By Choi Si-young (email@example.com